Richard Padley

 Confiscation, Asset Forfeiture and Restraint

-Government of Netherlands v HB and others (High Court, and Court of Appeal ongoing): Instructed by Government of Netherlands (via CPS) to represent their interests in ongoing proceedings under DTA94 and POCA02 and enforcement proceedings against HB’s brother.
+Government of Netherlands v HB and others (High Court): Instructed by Government of Netherlands (via CPS) to represent their interests in ongoing proceedings under DTA94 and POCA02 and enforcement proceedings against HB’s brother.
+The case involved extensive arguments over the application of res judicata and estoppel [2024] EWHC 2343 (KB)

-SFO v OB (Southwark CC): Presently instructed, led by Andrew Trollope QC, in relation to the ongoing appeal and confiscation proceedings following OB’s conviction for conspiracy to defraud.
+SFO v OB (Southwark CC): Presently instructed, led by Andrew Trollope QC, in relation to confiscation proceedings following OB’s conviction for conspiracy to defraud.

 FA Ltd (Folkstone MC): Successfully opposed a HMRC application for an account freezing order.
 Having been instructed shortly before the hearing Richard was able to coordinate the compilation of an extensive bundle of evidence establishing the legitimacy of FA Ltd and its trade, as well as the due diligence conducted on its customers.
 This was used to persuade the court that HMRC had not met the low threshold required in order to secure an AFO.
 Further a successful costs argument was raised against HMRC.